 Vimeo’s smaller viewer base allows publishers to create communities around their content much easier as there is a great chance that every video uploaded will be viewed by the desired target audience.
 Vimeo takes the win here.

 Speaking of ads, there are 2 main points of discussion in this area.
-If you are wanting to run ad campaigns on either of these video content platforms, you will be disappointed that Vimeo has limited options for running ads on their platform.
-As they only offer ad space below a video and not “in” it like YouTube does, it is evident that YouTube is the way to go for running paid ads.
+If you are wanting to run ad campaigns on either of these video content platforms, you will be disappointed that Vimeo has limited options for running ads on its platform.
+As they only offer ad space below a video and not “in” it as YouTube does, it is evident that YouTube is the way to go for running paid ads.

-However, a big drawback of the ads on YouTube, specifically the pre-roll ads that play for a couple seconds before a selected video starts, is that they interfere with the user’s viewing experience and can often frustrate the viewer instead of peaking their interest with appealing marketing content.
+However, a big drawback of the ads on YouTube, specifically the pre-roll ads that play for a couple of seconds before a selected video starts, is that they interfere with the user’s viewing experience and can often frustrate the viewer instead of peaking their interest with appealing marketing content.
 This has resulted in many users installing an ad block in their browser so that these ads can be skipped, meaning that the total reach of the ads on YouTube is significantly lower than its potential.